 Not to be left alone in the house too long, German Shepherd Dogs crave interaction and involvement.
 They are fiercely protective of their homes and families — sometimes known to “herd” children — and they get along with other pets.
 Standoffish and detached with strangers or those outside the family unit, they have been known to “over-guard” or bark protectively.

 German Shepherd Dogs have great instincts and fertile minds.
 Lots of activity and exercise will make them happy, but tracking, obedience and agility games — or any task-oriented activity — will make them even happier.
 A bored or neglected German Shepherd Dog may resort to chewing furniture, digging up flowers and other mischief.

 The benefits of a GSD — loyalty, protectiveness and eagerness, to name a few — come from careful obedience training and authority.
-Everyone in the household must be prepared to show “authority” and earn the dog’s respect with a firm but loving touch.
+Everyone in the household must to show “authority” and earn the dog’s respect with a firm but loving touch.
 They do not respond to negativity or anger.
 Once achieved, this respect may need to be earned again and again.

 German Shepherd Dogs don’t need to be bathed very often, but they tend to shed in great quantities.
 Brush them daily, outside if possible.
 Like any large dog, they can handle apartment living quite well but need daily walks and, if possible, vigorous exercise to stay sharp.

 Some common health problems include hip and elbow dysplasia, skin allergies and pancreas deficiencies, They normally live up to 12 years.